 Citations can include your business name, address, phone number, website URL, and other information.
 The more consistent your citation information is across the web, the better it is for both customers and search engines.

-To get started with local citations, create or claim listings on popular directory and review sites like Yelp, Google My Business, and TripAdvisor.
+To get started with local citations, create or claim listings on popular directories and review sites like Yelp, Google My Business, and TripAdvisor.
 Make sure all of your information is accurate and up-to-date, then start actively encouraging customers to leave reviews.

 A local citation is any internet mention of a local business’s partial or complete name, address, and phone number – also known as NAP data.
 Citations might appear in local business directories, websites, apps, and social media platforms.